 Aside from whisking her away from film school in Hollywood – “I was so disillusioned with it” – Ptak’s years at this “visionary” culinary institution shaped her approach to low-intervention cooking and eating.
 “Alice Waters [founder of Chez Panisse] has been an incredible influence on my work and taught me to really stay true to my values,” she explains.
 “When things are hard and other people are using cheaper ingredients or not thinking sustainably, I have her voice over my shoulder going ‘but you have to.’”

-If you’re planning on hosting this Easter, take a leaf out of Ptak’s book and base your menu around what’s in season; with four days to play with, there’s plenty of time to get creative.
+If you’re planning on hosting this year, take a leaf out of Ptak’s book and base your chosen Easter recipes around what’s in season; with four days to play with, there’s plenty of time to get creative.
 “Rhubarb is always what I think about around this time,” says Ptak.
 “You have the end of the forced rhubarb in Yorkshire and the beginning of the outdoor rhubarb all over England – it’s so delicious.”
 She likes it so much that the vegetable shapes one half of the pair of scones she’ll be baking for Easter afternoon tea.
 Although dessert is “always the main event”, for Ptak – making a tea the perfect choice – it won’t be a simply sweet affair: the occasion will kick off with a spring herb-inspired savoury bake, Sour Cream, Chive And Feta Scones.

 Understated rattan underplates and leaf-design crockery enhance the natural theme, while adding a subtle layer of pattern and texture.
 The latter addition is of particular importance to Ptak: “I love using natural textures, such as rattan chargers next to embroidered napkins and pretty ceramic dishes,” she explains.
 If you’re sitting down for a leisurely meal (and who isn’t on a long weekend?) she recommends using giant chargers to serve a help-yourself feast: “I often serve food on large, beautiful plates and platters for sharing; I like the scale.
 OKA’s Isphahan plate would look good on any table.”
 She’s also a fan of using different plates and cutlery for each step –“I sometimes feel overwhelmed by how much goes out onto the table, so I like to course it a little bit, I like the stages,” she says.